omniaintranet/OmniaDocsG2/working-with-documents/using-the-document-wizard/index.rst

 .. image:: new-controlled-6-77.png

-**Important note!** In some rare cases the properties to fill in can't be made available in the wizard until the place to save the document has been selected.
+**Note!** In some rare cases available properties depends on where the document will be saved.
+In these cases, the correct propertes are shown the place to save the document has been selected.

 If you are creating a new document in a controlled documents library, the active site is selected in the SUGGESTED list.
 If you have started the wizard from the action menu, some common locations can be suggested.